• Skip to primary navigation

 • Use a sharp knife to remove the stems from the leaves.

-• Slice the stems into 3 – 4 cm l/ 1.2 – 1.6 inches and cook for a couple of minutes before adding the leaves.
+• Slice the stems into 3 – 4 cm l/ 1.2 – 1.6 inches and cook for a few minutes before adding the leaves.

 Spanish Style Silverbeet with Chickpeas